wendyverdonk93/docs/content/tools/tokenization/tokenization-api-level.md

 ## What is tokenization available for?

 Available for JSON API only.
-You can find more details in our dedicated [API documentation on tokenization](/api/#tokenization-recurring-model)
+You can find more details on our [API documentation on tokenization](/api/#tokenization-recurring-model)

 Tokens processed by the payment method Direct Debit "DIRDEB" are originally received by an iDEAL or SOFORT Banking transaction.